- Free Personal Injury Consultation: (217) 337-1400 Tap to Call

 Consumer Protection and Fraud: The Ongoing Cyber Threat of Ransomware

 While large data breaches such at Target and Equifax dominate the headlines, there are other equally frightening threats lurking on the internet that impact Illinois residents.
-Illinois Consumer protection lawyers Koester & Bradley are still noticing a large jump in Ransomware attacks on individuals and businesses alike.
+Illinois Consumer protection lawyers Koester Law, PLLC are still noticing a large jump in Ransomware attacks on individuals and businesses alike.
 In fact, last week the city of Atlanta was attached and information necessary to run the entire city was held for ransom.
 Are Illinois cities and consumers next?

 Ransomware is a type of malware that locks your screen and prevents access to your computer and its files until you pay a ransom.
 Ransomware is not just a problem for large companies and hospitals, it afflicts individual and small to medium sized business as well across Illinois.
 It has been around in different forms since the mid 2000s and attacks both businesses and individuals with the hackers committing the fraud demanding payment in largely untraceable bitcoin.
 According to cybersecurity expert Tom Barker of Virtual Auditor, unlike earlier ransomware that disabled your computer, recent forms of this malware encrypt your files, which makes their recovery far more difficult.
 If you don’t pay the several hundred-dollar ransom by a certain date, your files will be destroyed.